just-dev-creator/Cowsay-Discord-Bot/README.md

 This project is a Discord-Bot which provides the legendary cowsay command on every Discord-Server and also in pricate messages.
 **Note: The author isn't responsible for the text in the message.
 It is just the user input.**

-## More ASCII-Arts
+## More than one command
-Now, you can also send more arts with the following commands:
+You can use more than one command and also use the following commands:
   - [tuxsay](http://justcoding.me/cowsay/tuxsay.jpg)
   - [turtlesay](http://justcoding.me/cowsay/turtlesay.jpg)
   - [turkeysay](http://justcoding.me/cowsay/turkeysay.jpg)